btcpayserver/btcpayserver-docker/docs/joinmarket.md

     * jm.sh receive-payjoin
     * jm.sh sendpayment <address> <amount>
     * jm.sh wallet-tool history
-    * jm.sh logs -f
     * jm.sh bash
-    * jm.sh start
-    * jm.sh stop
 ```

 Note `jm.sh` commands are wrapper around joinmarket scripts.
-Those wrapper makes your life easier by:

-1. Avoiding, when it can, that you enter wallet file name/ wallet password
-2. Stop and Start the yield generator for the duration of the operation

-In some cases you might want to get access to the raw scripts of joinmarket, in which case, you need to get the command prompt into the container.
+Those are just convenience command, you can always directly connect to the container via `jm.sh bash` and achieve the same result with the joinmarket python scripts.

 ## Getting command prompt into the container